their policies towards LGBTs

 A third passage seems to indicate that persons with a heterosexual orientation should confine their sexual activity to members of the opposite sex.
 It could interpreted as implying that persons with a homosexual orientation should restrict themselves to same-sex activity:

-- Romans 1 discussed a pagan orgy in which a group of former Christian men and women engaged in same-gender sexual behavior.
-This was explained as being sinful since it was an activity that violated their fundamental heterosexual nature.
+- Romans 1 discussed a pagan orgy in which a group of former Christian men and women were condemned for engaging in same-gender sexual behavior.
+This was described as sinful since it was an activity that violated their fundamental heterosexual nature.

 The other three or four biblical passages appear to be ambiguous, at least when analyzed in their original Hebrew or Greek, and interpreted by more liberal and progressive Christians.